SagingaliMamay/Chat_Bot/README.md

 *Project Manager-Sagingali Mamay (@SagingaliMamay).

-***If you have any questions about out project,please contact us on GitHub.
+***If you have any questions about our project,please contact us on GitHub.
 Thanks!!!